igorskh/babelnet-openapi/readme.md

 # BabelNet Unofficial OpenAPIDefinition

+[BabelNet](https://babelnet.org/) is a free  multilingual dictionary.
+In order to use the API, you need to register and get a free API key.

 ## Description
-Unofficial OpenAPI 2.0 (aka Swagger) definition for BabelNet.
+Unofficial OpenAPI 2.0 (aka Swagger) definition for [BabelNet](https://babelnet.org/).

 Code generation for other languages is possible with official [swagger-codegen](https://github.com/swagger-api/swagger-codegen).